ferdy/.emacs.d/README.md

 ##Updates
 This configuration tracks latest Emacs developments.
 If you intend to use it, I highly recommend you update and re-build your sources once a week.

-That is why every seven days after your latest build, a warning will show up in the minibuffer reminding you to update the sources.
+That is why if your build is more than seven days old, a warning will show up in the minibuffer reminding you to update the sources.

 With the help of some tools such as [Magit](https://github.com/magit/magit), [Paradox](https://github.com/Bruce-Connor/paradox) and your preferred shell, maintenance is not that hard.